Board and Staff

 Phone: 614-221-1441, Extension 101

-If your group was stranded in the desert you’d want Kenton there to help organize and work as a team.
-His expertise is systems and coalition-building that address health issues.
-Kenton’s 20+ years in non-profit management and 15+ years in behavioral health have helped him narrow his focus to mental health and providing the resources that people need to get better and stay better.
-He holds graduate degrees in public administration and public relations and specializes in research, people management, strategic planning, and putting resources to work.
-If there’s a problem to solve, he’s on it.
-Maybe that comes from a nine-year sabbatical in custom cabinetmaking, working with his hands every day.
-Kenton loves working with people, helping them shine and giving them the autonomy and support they need to succeed.
+Change and growth with a competent and passionate group of staff, volunteers, and trustees have been the theme since Kenton joined the team in 2015.
+A strong believer in strategic opportunity, Kenton has helped the agency broaden its footprint in the Central Ohio community and around Ohio by expanding mental health services in new arenas.
+He especially enjoys organizational dynamics and coalition-building around mental health issues.
+Over 20 years in non-profit management, with more than 15 years in behavioral health, have helped him narrow his focus to mental health and providing the resources that people need to get better and stay better.
+Kenton holds graduate degrees in public administration from Wright State University and public relations from The Ohio State University and specializes in research, people management, strategic planning, and putting resources to work.
+At one time a professional custom cabinetmaker, he loves both working with his hands and also working with people, helping them shine and giving them the autonomy and support they need to succeed.
 He looks forward to the day when the way people think about depression or anxiety is as normalized as how they think about heart disease or diabetes.

 Phone: 614-221-1441, Extension 104